How To Share Your Wix Website Link (4 Easy Ways)

 Sharing your Wix website link by email is straightforward:

-- Paste the link into the body of your email, or hyperlink it to anchor text like "Visit my website."
+3. Paste the link into the body of your email.
+For a cleaner look, hyperlink it to descriptive anchor text - for example, "Visit my website" or "See my portfolio" rather than pasting the raw URL.

 How To Share a Wix Preview Link (Before Publishing)